 CPAs working in not-for-profit and government accounting fields are increasingly getting more responsibility with regard to cybersecurity and the protection of financial data.
-This topic will be explored at greater length at PICPA’s 2019 Government & Not-for-Profit Conference on July 22-23, but Sassan Hejazi briefly explains some of the next-level thinking needed to prevent sensitive information from falling into the wrong hands.
+This topic was explored at greater length at PICPA’s 2019 Government & Not-for-Profit Conference on July 22-23, but Sassan Hejazi briefly explained some of the next-level thinking needed to prevent sensitive information from falling into the wrong hands.
 Hejazi is a director of technology solutions with Kreischer Miller in Horsham, Pa.

 By: Jim DeLuccia, PICPA Communications Manager